learnitmyway/learnitmyway/content/post/interview-questions.md

 ### Has there ever been a time where you have had to compromise quality to release software on time?

-I like to answer this question by describing a situation where I have knowingly introduced [tech debt](https://en.wikipedia.org/wiki/Technical_debt).
+TODO: I like to answer this question by describing a situation where I have knowingly introduced [tech debt](https://en.wikipedia.org/wiki/Technical_debt).
 This could be something simple like not adding a test because I had already spent an hour on it and wasn't able to make it work.
 Or it could be avoiding error handling because the feedback from users was obviously more important than not confusing the users.
 You could even admit to deliberately introducing obvious duplication in order to meet a deadline.
 I think it's also important to stress that compromising quality in the present results in slower delivery time in the future.
+Don't forget to mention that it always depends on the situation!

+TODO: One way you could answer this question is by describing a situation where you knowingly introduced [tech debt](https://en.wikipedia.org/wiki/Technical_debt).
+This could be something simple like not adding a test after spending an hour on it (and not getting anywhere).
+Another way you could answer this question is by describing a feature you implemented and skipped error handling.
+I think it's important to stress the consequences of compromising on quality.
 Don't forget to mention that it always depends on the situation!

 ### Tell me about a time you received (constructive) feedback from your supervisor/mentor/teacher/friend